shorai/tegnonload/src/scripts/README.txt

               The credentials are stored in clear text in the Jasper filesystem can it use Windows authentication on SQL Server Does Mysql introduce a vulnerability?
+		Jasper report scripts are maintained in the user workspace folder as per any eclipse project

+21) Version 2

+         A mail retrieval program is currently being used , the extractor/installer is in the csripts/version2 folder.
+It neads to be run Create a path C:\Tegnon\tegnonefficiencydatagmail.com\za.tegnon.consol@gmail.com
+		        for it to work in

 21) Disaster Recovery